ArticySoftware/Articy3ImporterForUnreal/README.md

 And open it in your favorite text or code editor.

 Now we need to adjust the existing code and make sure that the Importer is an dependency for the project.
 Locate the `PublicDependencyModuleNames` array and add `"ArticyRuntime"` as an additional dependancy.
-You should also add a new line adding the header include paths to the public include paths by adding the line `PublicIncludePaths.AddRange(new string[] {"ArticyRuntime/Public"});` below the dependencies.
+You should also add the plugin header files to the public include path by adding `PublicIncludePaths.AddRange(new string[] {"ArticyRuntime/Public"});` below the dependencies.
 Your file should now look something like this:

 ```